iamshadmirza/TheNextBigWriter/node/Creating-REST-API-Using-NodeJS-ExpressJs-MongoDB-And-Mongoose.md

     console.log(`connection is  extablished`)
 });
 ```
-cool! database connected, the schema defined properly everything is going good let's move the second part of our blog which is create, read, update, delete  (CURD) operation.
+Cool! database connected.
+The defined schema is working correctly now let's move on to the second part of the blog which is create, read, update, delete  (CRUD) operation.

-### Now let’s begin with the POST method.
+## CRUD Operation

+###  Create Data

-The POST method sends data to the server.  [know more about POST method](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST)
+The `POST` method sends data to the server.
+[Know more about POST method](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST)
 ```
 const express = require('express');
 const app = express();